neilchalk/2021-ProdMgmt-Survey/README.md

 **data**
 Copy of the anonymised raw data from Google Forms, and any tidied output data sets used in analysis.

+**outputs**
+Copy of any outputs of code analysis, e.g. image and HTML files, PDF and Word documents, or spreadsheets.

 ## How to cite

 Chalk, N (2021) _2021 Product Management Survey_ [Data file and code book] https://github.com/neilchalk/2021-ProdMgmt-Survey